ashleychontos/pySYD/docs/quickstart.rst

 Running your first asteroseismic analysis
 #########################################

+We will go through two examples -- each demonstrating a different usage scenario.
+We will start with the command-line example to break everything down and then put it all back together in a more condensed version for the other application.

 For purposes of this example, we will assume that we do not know anything about the star or its properties.
 I say this because typically we can provide optional inputs that can save